-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and ensure that all staff and governors have received appropriate and up-to date training
+The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and ensure that all staff and governors have received appropriate and up-to date training.
+All staff and governors are required to complete the on-line PREVENT training every 2 years.

-- The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering and monitoring software and supervision is in place. - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software and supervision is in place.

+DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
 'Notice.
 Check.
 Share.'